top of page

 Professional manual therapists can differ in their formal and self directed education.
 However generally speaking...

-- chiropractors will primarily consider the spine
+- chiropractors will primarily manipulate the spine and likely "pop"/"crack"/cavitate the vetebral joints

-- massage therapists will primarily consider muscles
+- massage therapists will primarily manipulate muscles and soft tissues

 What to expect